KevinOleniczak/Windfarm-software/README.md

 * Import into an asset library and then add to your scene in Sumerian (if not using the bundle)
 * Cognito Identity Pool: WindfarmSumerianIdentityPool (for Sumerian Lambda/IOT access)
 * Sumerian Scene: Import scene bundle (start a new scene and drag-n-drop the zip file bundle onto it)

+### Adding additional turbines to an existing Greengrass group
+* Setup new IoT thing in AWS IoT Core and install certificates along with the Greengrass group CA
+* Keep thing name in a numbered series (i.e. WindTurbine1, WindTurbine2, etc)
+* Ensure the new IoT thing is added to the thing type for wind turbines
+* Update the RPI device program (python) to reference the correct thing name

+### Adding additional Windfarms to an AWS account (for the same region)
+* Add a new Greengrass Group and core device.
+Ensure it is named in series with others.
+* Ensure turbine devices continue with the numeric numbering sequence (Alexa skill asks for turbine number)

 ### TODO:
 Fix WindfarmSetTurbineBrake lambda to accept thingname